 Just the other day, I started reading a new book.

-Six hours later, I finished it, put it down, and said to myself: “I must tell my subscribers about this.”
+Six hours later, I finished it, put it down, and said to myself: “I must tell my readers about this.”

 And so, here I am, telling you about the new book “The Dark Lever,” written by Akira Anzai.